AzharMobeen/Az-Bitcoin-Api/README.md

 # Az-Bitcoin-Api
-It's a simple rest api in which I will consume CoinDesk Api and provide some features.
+It's a simple rest api in which I will consume CoinDesk Api and display some results.

     https://www.coindesk.com/api